oneapi-src/oneDAL/INSTALL.md

 7. Download and install Python 3.7 (Windows\* only).

 8. Build oneDAL via command-line interface.
-Choose the appropriate commands based on the interface, platform and the compiler you use.
-Below you can find set of examples - you can use combinations of them to get desired build configuration:
+Choose the appropriate commands based on the interface, platform, and the compiler you use.
+Below you can find the set of examples for building oneDAL.
+You may use a combination of them to get the desired build configuration:

     - DAAL interfaces on **Linux\*** using **Intel(R) C++ Compiler**: